Bicameralism: Australia

 When the Australian states were founded as British colonies in the 19th century, they each had a bicameral Parliament.
 The lower house was traditionally elected based on the one-vote-one-value principle, with universal male suffrage, later expanded to women, whereas the upper house was either appointed on the advice of the government or elected, with a strong bias towards country voters and landowners.
 After Federation, these became the state Parliaments.
 In Queensland, the appointed upper house was abolished in 1922, while in New South Wales there were similar attempts at abolition, before the upper house was reformed in the 1970s to provide for direct election.

-Beginning in the 1970s, Australian states began to reform their upper houses to introduce proportional representation in line with the Federal Senate.
+Beginning in the 1970s, Australian states (except Queensland, which is unicameral) began to reform their upper houses to introduce proportional representation in line with the Federal Senate.
 The first was the South Australian Legislative Council in 1973, which initially used a party list system (replaced with STV in 1982), followed by the Single Transferable Vote being introduced for the New South Wales Legislative Council in 1978, the Western Australian Legislative Council in 1987 and the Victorian Legislative Council in 2003.

 Nowadays, the upper house both federally and in most states is elected using proportional representation while the lower house uses Instant-runoff voting in single member electorates.
 This is reversed in the state of Tasmania, where proportional representation is used for the lower house and single member electorates for the upper house.